 The best approach is to not try to fit it all in.
 Instead, choose the most powerful, clear examples you can that illuminate your experience and speak to the Course Objectives most clearly.
 Make sure your answers are relevant and pertinent to the question.
 Your job is not to tell your whole life story, nor tell everything you’ve learned.
 Instead, focus on telling your reviewer how you already learned in the real world everything the class would’ve taught you.
 You don’t want to overwhelm your reviewer with too much information.

-Therefore we generally aim for answers to each question to be around 400-500 words.
-So the total word count for all your questions for one course might be 1500-2000 words, depending on the number of questions.
+Therefore we generally aim for answers to each question to within the range of 500-1000 words.
+So the total word count for all your questions for one course might be 1500-3000 words or more, depending on the number of questions.
 However, there is no definite number of words or pages required for an effective narrative; the length depends primarily on the subject matter and on the extent of your own learning.

 Keep in mind that you are asking to “test” out of a semester-long course, and thus your rationale for doing this and its proof should be substantial.
 You need to be sure that your narrative addresses all relevant course objectives for each of the courses in your portfolio.